SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Details about statistical models

-From the posteriors of the Bayesian models, we computed 95\% credible intervals for P(RRC $\mid$ prime, target) for each prime condition and model type.
-We also computed these 95\% for human data.
-We use the overlap in these credible intervals to draw our statistical inferences.
-If the credible intervals in two priming conditions are non overlapping, we infer that the priming effect in these conditions are different.
-Similarly, if the credible intervals for predicted priming effect from a model does not overlap with the empirical priming effects, we infer that the model cannot account for human behavior.
+From the posteriors of the Bayesian models, we computed 95\% credible intervals for P(RRC $\mid$ prime, target) for each prime condition for the human data, and for each of our model types.
+If the credible intervals for predicted priming effect from a model do not overlap with the empirical priming effects, we infer that the model cannot account for human behavior.
 Such an inference is valid because credible intervals, unlike the frequentist confidence intervals, reflect our confidence about the distribution of the actual effects (so 95\% credible interval means that we are 95\% sure that the true effect falls within this interval).